I get a lot of questions about wiring

 implied warranties of merchantability and fitness for a specific

-someone out in www land will see me as an infallible god worth
+out in www land will see me as an infallible god worth suing.

-suing.
-If you are not capable and willing to assume responsibility
+If you are not capable and willing to assume responsibility for

-for your own actions, do you really think I would be foolish
+your own actions, do you really think I would be foolish enough

-did for DC throttles.
-After all, it worked fine for DC.
+DCC like they did for DC throttles.
+After all, it worked fine

-more consistent - that is, fewer special wiring situations - which
+make your wiring more consistent - that is, fewer special wiring

-translate to easier troubleshooting.
-Why not take advantage of
+situations - which translate to easier troubleshooting.
+Why not

 DCC boosters also put out 3 - 10

-normally draw 5 amps of power, your wiring, switch machines, etc.
+locomotive doesn't normally draw 5 amps of power, your wiring,

-will be carrying 5 amps during a short.
-Not good!
+switch machines, etc. will be carrying 5 amps during a short.

 If you know about DCC and would like

-place for modelers to ask their DCC questions.
-The forum is held
+for modelers to ask their DCC questions.
+The forum is held on

 As such, modelers can ask their question without being jumped